Pope Francis' memoir: Laments, and hopes, for the world – DW – 01/16/2025

 At times, when the author of "Hope" writes of sweeping away the courtly culture in the Curia and elsewhere, he sounds like a young Catholic revolutionary declaring war on tradition.
 He reminds us that the Catholic Church is not a court, not a place of nepotism, and certainly not the highest court of an absolute monarchy.

 This is the first time that the head of the Catholic Church has published such a personal work during his lifetime.
-According to the publisher, the 300-page work is being published in dozens of languages and in around 100 countries worldwide.
+According to the publisher, the 300-page work has been translated into dozens of languages and will go on sale in around 100 countries worldwide.

 Holy Year 2025